SURGroup/UQpy/docs/source/dimension_reduction/dmaps.rst

 The :class:`.DiffusionMaps` class is imported using the following command:

->>> from UQpy.dimension_reduction.DiffusionMaps import DiffusionMaps
+>>> from UQpy.dimension_reduction.dmaps.DiffusionMaps import DiffusionMaps

 One can use the following command to instantiate the class :class:`.DiffusionMaps`

-.. autoclass:: UQpy.dimension_reduction.DiffusionMaps
+.. autoclass:: UQpy.dimension_reduction.dmaps.DiffusionMaps
     :members:

 ..
 [7] R. R. Coifman, S. Lafon.
 Diffusion maps.
 Applied Computational Harmonic Analysis, 2006, 21(1), p.5–30.